ishanj01/xGradio-Application/README (5).md

 4. CSV Processing Function:

-Reads the uploaded CSV file.
+1.Reads the uploaded CSV file.

-Uses Ollama to answer the user’s question.
+2.Uses Ollama to answer the user’s question.

-Generates a graph for the selected columns.
+3.Generates a graph for the selected columns.

-Returns both the answer and the graph path.
+4.Returns both the answer and the graph path.

 ```bash
   def process_csv(file, question, column_x, column_y):